All 15 Journey Albums in Order of Release Date

 11. Lady Luck

-“Evolution,” the fifth studio album by American rock band Journey, marked a significant turning point in their career.
-Released in March 1979 under Columbia Records, this album introduced drummer Steve Smith to the band’s lineup.
-“Evolution” proved to be their most successful album at the time, peaking at No. 20 on the US Billboard 200 chart and selling three million copies in the US.
-Produced by Roy Thomas Baker, known for his work with Queen, the album featured the hit “Lovin’, Touchin’, Squeezin’,” their first top 20 single, and “Just the Same Way,” which showcased both original lead vocalist Gregg Rolie and Steve Perry.
-With tracks like “Too Late,” “Evolution” pushed the boundaries of rock ballads, featuring Neal Schon’s impressive guitar work.
+The fifth studio album by American rock band Journey, “Evolution,” was the breakthrough.
+It came out in March 1979 via Columbia Records and was the first to include Steve Smith on drums in the lineup.
+It was the highest-charting album the group had at that time, peaking at number 20 on the US Billboard 200, and has sold three million copies in the US.
+Produced by Roy Thomas Baker, famous for his work with the band Queen, the album included the hit “Lovin’, Touchin’, Squeezin’,” their first Top 20 single, and “Just the Same Way,” which duetted both the original lead vocalist Gregg Rolie and Steve Perry.
+Having tracks like “Too Late,” “Evolution” really pushed the limits of rock ballads with Neal Schon’s impressive guitar work.

 6. Departure (1980)